moby/moby/docs/sources/use/workingwithrepository.rst

 Find public images available on the Central Index
 -------------------------------------------------

-Seach by name, namespace or description
+Search by name, namespace or description

 .. code-block:: bash